Blendify/blender-manual/blender_docs/manual/scene_layout/object/editing/transform/control/precision/introduction.rst

    :Mode:      Object and Edit Modes
    :Hotkey:    :kbd:`Ctrl` and/or :kbd:`Shift`

-Holding :kbd:`Ctrl` during a transform operation (such as grab, rotate or scale) will toggle :ref:`Transform Snapping <transform-snap>`.
+Holding :kbd:`Ctrl` during a transform operation (such as move, rotate or scale) will toggle :ref:`Transform Snapping <transform-snap>`.
 When the :ref:`Snap Element <transform-snap-element>` is set to *Increment*, this allows the transformation to be performed in discrete amounts.